frank038/pdfreader/README.md

 Required: python, gtk3, evince python bindibgs.

-This program opens all the file types and has all the feature supported by the evince libs bindings (e.g.: forms).
+This program opens all the file types and has all the feature supported by the evince libs bindings (e.g.: forms, cbz comic books).
 Features:
 - table of content (if supported by the file type)
 - printing (if supported by the file type)